 Official dealers can be found in pawnshops that deal with stamps or through the American Stamp Dealers Association (ASDA).
 Just make sure you do your own research on who the stamp dealer is and what their experience is in stamp dealing before you hand them over.

 Selling Your Stamps

-If your stamps proof to be of value, you can either try to sell stamps online, at a pawnshop, or through a dealer.
-Keep in mind, however, any reputable dealer or pawn shop will charge a fee, which is normal because they did the research for you and helped you find the best deal for your stamps.
+If your stamps prove to be of value, you can either try to sell stamps online, at a pawnshop, or through a dealer.
+Keep in mind that pawn shops are resellers and will offer less than face value for your stamps.